 - Escalating Brawl: In "Sick", a misunderstanding between two men outside the Young Ones' house escalates into a full-blown street riot that even manages to draw in the episode's guest band Madness.

-- Evil Is Petty: The South American vmapire bus driving instructor from "Nasty" was really Harry the Bastard in disguise, distracting the boys long enough so they can't return their VCR in time and be forced to pay him.
+- Evil Is Petty: The South African vampire driving instructor from "Nasty" was really Harry the Bastard in disguise, distracting the boys long enough so they can't return their VCR in time, and will thus be forced to pay him.

 (cue everything exploding)